nathan-mullings-dev/excel-project/README.md

 ## 📋 Overview

-This workbook documents the hands-on tasks completed during Week 1 of the Data Technician Bootcamp.
-It includes practical activities and exercises using Excel, focusing on foundational data skills such as data protection principles, dataset manipulation, pivot tables, Excel formulas, and simple data visualizations.
+This workbook documents the hands-on tasks I completed during the Excel module of Just IT's Data Technician Bootcamp.
+It includes practical exercises using various datasets and focuses on foundational data skills such as data protection principles, dataset manipulation, pivot tables, Excel formulas, and basic data visualisations.

 ---